Corporate Governance Principles

 5. Maintain the Board as a well-functioning, balanced team led by the chair

-Agriterra is currently led and controlled by a Board comprising a Non-Executive Chair, two non-independent Non-Executive Directors, two independent Non-Executive Director and an Executive Director.
+Agriterra is currently led and controlled by a Board comprising a Non-Executive Chair, an Interim Executive Director (who was formerly classified as a non-independent Non-Executive Director), two independent Non-Executive Directors and one non-independent Non-Executive Director.

 Directors are subject to election by shareholders at the first Annual General Meeting after their appointment to the Board and are thereafter subject to retirement by rotation (with possibility of re-election) in accordance with the Company’s articles of incorporation.

 Directors are aware of the time commitment required and committed to discharging their responsibilities in this regard, from the outset of their appointment.

 Directors’ biographies are set out at Directors.

 The Board is responsible to the shareholders for the proper management of the Company and holds regular meetings (at least four times a year).
 The Directors are responsible for formulating, reviewing and approving the strategy, budget and major items of capital expenditure.